Comic Browser:

 The Brand of the Brainwasher!

-Amazing Spider-Man #59 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #59 synopsis by Anthony Silvestro

 Though Spider-Man has his memory back, he is still wanted by the police, and so must evade them so that he can get to the hospital to see Aunt May.
 Spidey webs up the cops and swings to the hospital, snagging a directory to discover that Aunt May is on the top floor.
 Spidey crawls in and changes in a closet, narrowly avoiding a janitor.
 When Peter reaches her, Aunt May is overjoyed to see him and the doctor tells Peter that knowing he’s safe was better for her than any tonic.
 Afterwards, Peter realizes he has to come up with an explanation for where he has been and heads to the police station.
 Peter is questioned relentlessly and meets Captain George Stacy, who asks about Spidey’s memory loss.
 Peter then gives the story that the amnesiac Spider-Man grabbed him while he was taking photos of the webslinger but let Peter go once his memory returned and he realized Peter was harmless.